-- Support the University of Kansas Medical Center's effort to achieve NCI Comprehensive Cancer Center designation. - Support legislation and appropriate funding which would advance and promote the Kansas City Animal Health Corridor. - Maintain funding for the National Bio and Agro Defense Facility (NBAF) in Manhattan, Ks. - Support increased funding for federal research agencies including the National Institutes of Health, National Science
+- Promotion, advancement and funding of the University of Kansas Cancer Center to support its NCI Comprehensive Cancer Center designation, programs and care. - Legislation and appropriate funding that would advance and promote the Kansas City Animal Health Corridor. - Legislation and appropriate funding to support advanced manufacturing in Kansas. - Maintain funding for the National Bio and Agro-Defense Facility (NBAF) in Manhattan, Ks. - Increased funding for federal research agencies including the National Institutes of Health, National Science Foundation, US Department of Agriculture, and other agencies that provide funding for life sciences research, development and commercialization. - Efforts to protect, improve and simplify S corporation tax rules. - Efforts to permanently extend both the work opportunity tax credit and welfare to work tax credit. - Efforts to expand the R&D tax credit and make it a permanent part of the tax law. - Restraining the IRS's ability to challenge the use of the cash method of accounting, which adversely affects the nation's small businesses. - Meaningful bankruptcy reform that rewards personal responsibility and restores fairness to the bankruptcy system. - Efforts to reduce burdens associated with anti-trust and pre-merger filings and eliminate needless reporting requirements and filing fees. - Product liability reform and additional tort reform measures that provide fair treatment of business in the courts and before regulatory agencies. - The current arrangement of employer and union negotiation, including employees' rights to a democratic secret ballot process, and oppose initiatives to 1) abolish se-

-- Foundation, US Department of Agriculture, and other agencies that provide funding for life sciences research, development and commercialization. - Support efforts to protect, improve and simplify S corporation tax rules. - Support efforts to permanently extend both the work opportunity tax credit and welfare to work tax credit. - Support efforts to expand the R&D tax credit and make it a permanent part of the tax law. - Support restraining the IRS's ability to challenge the use of the cash method of accounting, which adversely affects the nation's small businesses. - Support meaningful bankruptcy reform that rewards personal responsibility and restores fairness to the bankruptcy system. - Support efforts to reduce burdens associated with anti-trust and pre-merger filings and eliminate needless reporting requirements and filing fees. - Support product liability reform and additional tort reform measures that provide fair treatment of business in the courts and before regulatory agencies. - Support the current arrangement of employer and union negotiation, including employees' rights to a democratic secret ballot process, and oppose initiatives to 1) abolish secret ballot elections in favor of card check majorities for union recognition and 2) promote the influence of federal government arbitrators in the union contract negotiation process. - · Oppose any and all unfunded mandates. - Oppose any unreasonable expansion of federal minimum wage and believes that any increase must be coupled with provisions that recognize the impact this will have on businesses. - Support the family-friendly purpose of the Family and Medical Leave Act (FMLA), but favors clarification and simplification of the Act's requirements.
-The Chamber opposes efforts to expand leave or to mandate paid sick leave under the FMLA. - Support the repeal of the Davis-Bacon Act, which created a "prevailing wage," usually the union rate, for any construction contract over \$2,000 funded in whole or part by the federal government.
-The repeal of this Act would spur local economic growth by making it easier for state and local governments to fund federally-subsidized projects such as school construction and transportation infrastructure improvements and would decrease overall costs to taxpayers. - Support workplace safety by encouraging shared commitments to safety between OSHA and employers.
+- cret ballot elections in favor of card check majorities for union recognition and 2) promote the influence of federal government arbitrators in the union contract negotiation process. - Increased wages for employees that are market driven and not mandated through legislative or regulatory action. - The family-friendly purpose of the Family and Medical Leave Act (FMLA) but favors clarification and simplification of the Act's requirements.
+The Chamber opposes efforts to expand leave or to mandate paid sick leave under the FMLA. - Repeal of the Davis-Bacon Act, which created a "prevailing wage," usually the union rate, for any construction contract over \$2,000 funded in whole or part by the federal government.
+The repeal of this Act would spur local economic growth by making it easier for state and local governments to fund federally subsidized projects such as school construction and transportation infrastructure improvements and would decrease overall costs to taxpayers. - Workplace safety by encouraging shared commitments to safety between OSHA and employers.
 This would include cooperative partnership agreements between OSHA, labor organizations and employers.
 The Chamber supports an even-handed approach by OSHA that recognizes employers who are committed to protecting their employees while they continuously strive to improve their safety and health management systems and opposes efforts to expand penalties including criminal indictments of individuals.
-Focusing on increased civil and criminal fines and penalties against employers does not address the primary cause of accidents, injuries, and fatalities on job sites.
+Focusing on increased civil and criminal fines and penalties against employers does not address the primary cause of accidents, injuries, and fatalities on job sites. - Deploying the resources necessary to ensure fair, accurate and complete collection of annual census sampling data and decennial census data and the creation of legislative districts that respect the principles of redistricting including avoiding the drawing of legislative boundaries designed to produce partisan advantages.